Lornangari/Recipe-app/README.md

 -  Home page with categories and popular recipes
 -  Search functionality for recipes by name or ingredient
 -  Detailed recipe view with ingredients, instructions, and image
--  Save to Favorites using `localStorage`
+-  Save to Favorites using `firestore`
 -  Light and Dark mode toggle
 -  Responsive design for mobile and desktop
 -  Fetching data from a public recipe API